In this great book you’ll find everything you’ve ever wanted to know about information architecture (IA).

 - Identify the mess

 - State your intent

 - Face reality

 - Measure the distance

 - Play with structure

 Covert dedicates a chapter to each step but does not present a rigid method.
 Rather, she prefers to present you with tools, best practices, experiences, frustrations and good advice.
 And rightly so, because every project is so fundamentally different that a rigid, methodical approach would be useless.
 Instead, she offers you the freedom to select the tools that best fit your situation.

 In any case, Covert clearly knows what she is writing about.
 She puts a well-deserved emphasis on the human aspect of any information architecture project.
-After all, emotions aspect will always play a major role, even if it does not always seem that way at the beginning
+After all, the emotional aspect will always play a major role, even if it does not always seem that way at the beginning